panaversity/learn-agentic-ai/04_building_effective_agents/06_payments_economy/readme.md

 In essence, the agentic economy shifts the focus from "how do I connect this service to that service?" to "how can I empower an intelligent agent to use a variety of services to achieve a complex goal?"
 It's a move from a world of manual orchestration to a world of autonomous and intelligent value creation.

-## Summary of a Shift to Agentic Economy
+## Agentic Economy Summary: The Next Digital Paradigm

 The shift from an API economy to an agentic economy represents a fundamental change in how digital systems interact and create value.
 Let me break down this transition: